 - It has more nutrients.
 Many organic fruits and vegetables have shown higher concentrations of antioxidants than their conventional counterparts.
 Plus, the absence of toxins is also going to benefit your health.

-- Organic also means GMO free, which means your food hasn’t begun in a laboratory – that one’s a no brainer.
+- Organic also means GMO free, which means your food hasn’t begun in a laboratory.

 - You get to buy in season.
 Buying organically often means you are eating produce that is in season and is therefore fresher, has travelled less miles and tastes far superior to that year old apple you bought from the supermarket.